Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Model

 where $\Theta_A$ are the trainable parameters of the audio encoder $g_A$.

-\paragraph{Audio encoder.} Our audio encoder has the same vision Transformer architecture as CLIP's image encoder (\text{ViT-B/32}). \citet{AST} observe that, in supervised audio pre-training, it is important to initialize the audio encoder from the weights of a pre-trained \emph{vision} model.
-As we will see in Figure~\ref{fig:pnr_pretrain_va} and \S~\ref{sec:exp}, initializing our audio Transformer with the weights of CLIP's image encoder leads to significantly faster convergence and better VA and AT alignment versus random initialization.
-The architectural modifications which enable the use of CLIP initialization for audio encoding are (also see Figure~\ref{fig:clip_init} for an illustration):\footnote{\href{ https://github.com/zhaoyanpeng/vipant}{https://github.com/zhaoyanpeng/vipant}} \begin{itemize}[wide=0\parindent,noitemsep] \item[(1)] We customize the convolution stride to allow for overlaps between neighbor patches of Spectrogram features of audio. \item[(2)] In the input embedding layer, we average the kernel weights of the convolution layer along the input channel to account for 1-channel Mel-filter bank features of audio (\emph{cf}.
+\paragraph{Audio encoder.} Our audio encoder has the same vision Transformer architecture as CLIP's image encoder (\text{ViT-B/32}).
+In \S~\ref{sec:exp}, we show that initializing the audio encoder with CLIP's visual weights significantly improves convergence speed and accuracy.
+The architectural modifications which enable the use of visual CLIP's architecture for audio are (see Figure~\ref{fig:clip_init} for an illustration):\footnote{\href{ https://github.com/zhaoyanpeng/vipant}{https://github.com/zhaoyanpeng/vipant}} \begin{itemize}[wide=0\parindent,noitemsep] \item[(1)] We customize the convolution stride to allow for overlaps between neighbor patches of Spectrogram features of audio. \item[(2)] In the input embedding layer, we average the kernel weights of the convolution layer along the input channel to account for 1-channel Mel-filter bank features of audio (\emph{cf}.
 RGB channels of images). \item[(3)] We up-sample the 2-dimensional positional embeddings of image tokens to account for longer audio token sequences. \end{itemize}